Information on Autism Spectrum Disorder

 There are a number of diagnostic tools used to help diagnose autism spectrum disorder:

-- The Autism Diagnostic Observation Schedule (ADOS) is a series of semi structured tests looking at three different domains – communication, play both imaginative and with toys as well as social integration.
+- The Autism Diagnostic Observation Schedule (ADOS) is a series of semi-structured tests looking at three different domains – communication, play both imaginative and with toys as well as social integration.

 - Autism Diagnosis Interview (ADI-R) is used to diagnose autism spectrum disorder in both adults and children and can be used from age 18 months and above.

-- Gilliam Autism Rating Scale (GARS) is most commonly used by teachers and can help assess severity of autism spectrum disorder.
+- Gilliam Autism Rating Scale (GARS) is most commonly used by teachers and can help assess the severity of autism spectrum disorder.

 Apart from these diagnostics tools there are also screening tools such as the MCHAT (Modified Checklist for Autism in Toddlers) or CSBS (Communication and Symbolic Behaviour Scales) which are very brief tools that are carried out by parents.
-These tools are not making an official diagnosis and should not be used to replace a full diagnostic tools carried out by registered professionals.
+These tools are not making an official diagnosis and should not be used to replace a full diagnostic tool carried out by registered professionals.

 What causes Autism Spectrum Disorder?